 Ethics for the Addiction Professional

 This Training class explores essential ethical issues in addiction counseling.
-This workshop is held in January and June of each year, on the Sunday immediately following the Friday/Saturday training dates scheduled for these months.
+This workshop is held in the Winter and Summer of each year, on the Sunday immediately following the Friday/Saturday training dates scheduled for these months.
 This workshop is open to anyone interested in the subject.
 Pre-registration is required and is accepted on a first-come-first serve basis.
 Effective 01/10/2015 Ethics training will only be accepted by completion of MAAP provided Ethics six hour (6) training course for CADC and CAADC credentials Provides 6 contact hours of instruction.

 In Developmental Stage

 This class is designed to help prepare you for the IC&RC written exams for Alcohol and Drug Counselor Credentials.
 Provides 6 contact hours of instruction.

 This course will provide education and insights into the issue of clinical supervision.
 It is intended to meet the basic requirements for the Certified Clinical Supervisor credential offered by MAAP.
 Provides 30 contact hours of instruction.